SuperM7-com/arkos-docs/docs/advanced-guide/modifying-built-in-middlewares.md

     // Middleware configuration options
     disable: [], // Array of middlewares to disable
     replace: {}, // Object of middlewares to replace
-    additionals: [], // Array of additional middlewares to add },
+    additional: [], // Array of additional middlewares to add },
   // other configs
 });